Battle of the Bastards: In Meereen

-Theon and Yara arrive in Meereen and form an alliance with Daenerys, offering their fleet, and the Ironborn's renouncing their reaver lifestyle, in exchange for help in overthrowing Euron and recognizing Yara's claim to the Iron Islands.
+Theon and Yara arrive in Meereen to ally with Daenerys.
+They offer their fleet, and renouncement of the reaver lifestyle, for Daenerys’ help overthrowing Euron and recognition of Yara's claim to the Iron Islands.

 At Winterfell

 Jon, Sansa, Tormund and Davos meet with Ramsay and his bannermen.
-Jon refuses Ramsay's offer of returning Sansa to him in exchange for a pardon, while Ramsay declines Jon's offer to settle their dispute with single combat.
-Ramsay also gloats that he has been starving his hounds in anticipation of feeding Jon and his advisors to them.
+Jon refuses Ramsay's offer to exchange Sansa for a pardon, and Ramsay declines Jon’s offer to settle the dispute in single combat.
+Ramsay gloats that he has starved his hounds in anticipation of feeding Jon and his advisors to them.
 Sansa assures Ramsay that he will die the next day.

-At camp, Sansa insists that the Starks' army is not big enough and warns Jon not to underestimate Ramsay.
-Davos and Tormund discuss their time serving Stannis and Mance and acknowledge that they may have served the wrong men in the past.
-Davos discovers the pyre where Shireen was burned and finds the wooden stag he carved for her, leading him to realize that she was killed by Melisandre.
+At camp, Sansa insists the Starks' army is too small and warns Jon not to underestimate Ramsay.
+Davos and Tormund discuss Stannis and Mance and acknowledge they may have previously served the wrong men.
+Davos discovers where Shireen was burned, and realizes she was killed by Melisandre.

 The armies gather outside Winterfell the next morning.
 Ramsay releases Rickon and has him run to Jon while shooting arrows at him.
-Jon rushes to intercept Rickon, but Rickon is killed just as Jon reaches him.
-Enraged, Jon charges at Ramsay, who orders the Bolton archers to fire and his cavalry to charge, and Davos orders the Stark force out of position to shield Jon.
-The ensuing battle leaves hundreds of Bolton and Stark soldiers dead, creating a wall of corpses and allowing the Bolton infantry to encircle the Stark forces while Smalljon's men prevent the Stark army escaping over the wall of bodies.
-Although Jon survives being trampled by the Wildlings, the Stark forces appear doomed when suddenly a horn sounds in the distance.
-Littlefinger and Sansa arrive with the Knights of the Vale, who easily smash the remainder of the Bolton army; Tormund kills Smalljon Umber in the chaos.
+When Rickon is killed, an enraged Jon charges Ramsay's army, and the battle begins, leaving many dead and creating a wall of corpses.
+This wall allows the Bolton infantry to kettle the Stark forces while Smalljon prevents escape.
+Jon survives a trampling, but the Stark forces appear doomed.
+Suddenly a horn sounds in the distance, as the Knights of the Vale arrive led by Littlefinger and Sansa.
+They smash the Bolton army, bringing victory to the Starks, while Tormund kills Smalljon in the chaos.

-Ramsay retreats to Winterfell, but Wun Wun breaks down Winterfell's gates, and the Stark loyalists overwhelm the remnants of the Bolton garrison.
-A mortally wounded Wun Wun is finished off by Ramsay, who tells Jon that he has reconsidered the offer of single combat, and unsuccessfully fires arrows at him.
-Jon overpowers Ramsay and begins to brutally beat him, but stops short of killing him when he sees Sansa and orders him imprisoned instead, leaving Winterfell once again in the hands of House Stark.
+Ramsay retreats to Winterfell and orders the gates closed.
+After the giant Wun Wun destroys the gates and Stark loyalists overwhelm the garrison, Ramsay shoots Wun Wun in the eye with an arrow, killing him.
+Jon overpowers and beats Ramsay, but stops short of killing him upon seeing Sansa.
+Jon orders Ramsay imprisoned, and Winterfell returns to House Stark.

-At night, Sansa visits Ramsay, who has been imprisoned in the kennels with his hounds.
-Sansa tells Ramsay that, with the Starks back in control of Winterfell, House Bolton will die with him.
-Ramsay insists that his hounds will not turn on him, but Sansa reminds him that he had purposefully starved them for the previous seven days.
-The hounds then proceed to devour Ramsay alive as he screams in agony.
-Sansa walks away, smirking in satisfaction over her tormentor's demise.
+Later, Sansa visits Ramsay, imprisoned in the kennels with his hounds.
+Sansa tells Ramsay that House Bolton will die with him, as he is the last male heir.
+Ramsay insists that his hounds will not turn on him, but Sansa reminds him that he has starved them.
+The hounds close in on a bloodied Ramsay as he slowly becomes horrified, and then devour him.
+Sansa walks away, smirking in satisfaction.